Myopia Management

 Impacts quality of life

-• Affects school performance, sports, extracurricular activities and social interactions.
+• Affects school performance, sports, extracurricular activities and social interactions, etc.

 • Leads to dependency on glasses or contact lenses at a young age.